RowSquared/survey.tm/README.md

 #library(survey.tm)

 # Create the translation database sheet.
 Run once, then comment out or remove.
+# The function will print the URL of the new sheet into the console
 # setup_tdb(
 #   ssheet_name = "Project X: Translation Sheet", # Name to assign to new google worksheet
 #   lang_names = c("German", "French") # Translations/Languages needed.
 Needs to be ISO 639-1 language name.